Quickpaster/quickpaster/mvp-design-principles.md

 - The same about WebSockets.
 They are session-data related objects.
 Just store data with them.
   On _each_ message one could create new controller re-compiling a file.
 - Avoid worker processes.
+- Development should be open-source to significally simplify development.
+Both, server and client side.

 * Written above needs more **simplification**